Immigration Reform is not law yet

 Eng & Nishimura is a Los Angeles based Immigration law firm.
 Our Los Angeles immigration lawyers successfully handle immigration cases on behalf of clients throughout the Los Angeles metropolitan area, and United States and from all countries in the world.

-Our Los Angeles immigration lawyers handle immigration cases including employment based immigration (PERM Labor Certifications, Schedule A, Religious workers, H-1B, L-1, E-1, E-2, E-3, O, P, EB1, EB2, etc.) family based immigration, naturalization / citizenship, and deportation / removal defense.
+Our Los Angeles immigration lawyers handle immigration cases including employment based immigration (PERM Labor Certifications, Schedule A, Religious workers, H-1B, L-1, E-1, E-2, E-3, O, P, EB1, EB2, etc.) family based immigration, and naturalization / citizenship.

 Our Los Angeles immigration lawyers provide a free initial consultation for most cases.
 Call our Los Angeles immigration lawyers at (213) 622-2255 today to start your case!

 Our Los Angeles immigration lawyers have successfully represented clients before the US Citizenship and Immigration Services (USCIS), US Immigration and Customs Enforcement (USICE), the US Department of State, the US Department of Labor, the US Department of Justice, Federal District Court, and Federal Courts of Appeal, among others.